AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Advanced Tag-Based Filtering : `filter`

 Users can filter students based on multiple tags.
+Tags include study groups, and any other unique tags that have been added to students.

 Format: `filter KEYWORD [MORE KEYWORDS]`

 Examples:
 * `filter student` filters all students with `student` tag.
+* `filter Studygroup1` filters all students with `StudyGroup1` tag.
 * Non-full words will still be matched e.g. `friend` will match `friends`

 ### Clearing all entries : `clear`

-Clears all entries from the JCRoster+.
+Clears all students entries from the JCRoster+ app.
+Do use with caution, as this action is irreversible!

 Format: `clear`